Welcome to PayPal!

-Law No. 9,613, of March 3, 1998 (the anti-money laundering law), Law No. 12,846, of August 1, 2013 (the anti-corruption law), Circular 3,978/2020 (the anti-money laundering and counter terrorist financing regulation issued by the Central Bank), or any other applicable laws may require that PayPal verify certain identifying information if you use certain PayPal services.
-PayPal reserves the right to close, suspend, or limit access to your PayPal account and/or the PayPal services in the event that, after reasonable enquiries, we are unable to obtain information about you required to verify your identity.
+Law No. 9,613, of March 3, 1998 (the anti-money laundering law), Law No. 12,846, of August 1, 2013 (the anti-corruption law), Circular 3,978/2020 (the anti-money laundering and counter terrorist financing regulation issued by the Central Bank), or any other applicable laws may require that PayPal verify certain information/documents if you use certain PayPal services.
+PayPal reserves the right to close, suspend, or limit access to your PayPal account and/or the PayPal services in the event that, after reasonable enquiries, we are unable to obtain information about you required to verify your identity or other required information.

 PayPal is only a payment service provider

 PayPal is not a bank or an insurance company, we act as a payment institution issuer of e-money subject to supervision and regulation by the Central Bank of Brazil, under Law No. 12,865, of October 9, 2013.
 We do not:

 - Act as an escrow agent with respect to any funds kept in your account or on your behalf;